georgus92/GuitarTabTransformer/README.md

-# Improving Guitar Tablature Transcription with Transformer-Based Deep Learning Models
+# Transformer Tablature: Deep Learning for Guitar Transcription

 This repository contains all Python modules, training scripts, and utilities needed to reproduce the experiments described in the dissertation.